Explosion at a Pennsylvania nursing home traps people inside, authorities say

-A plume of black smoke rose from Silver Lake Healthcare Center in Bristol Township, as emergency responders across the region gathered there.
+A plume of black smoke rose from Silver Lake Healthcare Center in Bristol Township, as emergency responders across the region rushed there, joined by earthmoving equipment.

+“A lot of the details at this point are still unknown,” he told reporters at the scene.

+Residents had been evacuated by emergency responders, bystanders and staff, he said.

-County officials said they received the report of an explosion at approximately 2:17 p.m. and said a portion of the building was reported to have collapsed.
+Bucks County emergency management officials said they received the report of an explosion at approximately 2:17 p.m. and said a portion of the building was reported to have collapsed.
 Ruth Miller, a Pennsylvania Emergency Management Agency spokesperson, said her agency had been informed that people were trapped inside.

 “I saw smoke and I saw car after car after car was a fire truck or ambulance from all over the city, from all over,” said state Rep. Tina Davis, whose district includes the facility and approached the scene in her car.